In It to Win It (Saliva album)

 In It to Win It is the eighth studio album by American rock band Saliva.
-It is the first album to feature singer Bobby Amaru, after Josey Scott left the band in 2012.
+It is the first album to feature singer Bobby Amaru, after Josey Scott left the band in 2012 and is their last to feature bassist Dave Novotny.
 The album was temporarily released via Rum Bum Records on September 3, 2013.
-The album is no longer available for purchase as the band rereleased the album as "Rise Up" features all of its songs except "Animal", "Flesh", and "I.D.N.A.E".
+The album is no longer available for purchase as the band re-released the album in 2014 as Rise Up.
+The re-release features all of the original album's songs except for "Animal", "Flesh", and "I.D.N.A.E".
+It is also their only studio album on Rum Bum Records.